arizas/Ariz-Portfolio-documentation/user documentation/yearreporttab.md

 # Year report tab

 ## General Information:
 **Selected Accounts**: All accounts added in the account tab.
-Transactions between these accounts are not listed or considered in profit and loss calculations.
+Transactions between these accounts are listed but not considered in profit and loss calculations.

 **Deposit Accounts**: Your own accounts used to buy NEAR, such as for swapping and exchanges.